BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 ![The Foundations](/img/foundations.webp)

-IMO, foundations are just 3.
-The control structures and primal data structures.
+IMO, foundations are just 2: The control structures and primal data structures.
-The control Structures are as such:
+The control Structures are:

 - Sequencial
 - Conditional